Skip to main content

 • Roles control access to functions

-Together, these elements ensure that employees can use exactly the areas and functions that are relevant to their tasks.
+Together, these elements ensure that employees can use exactly those areas and functions that are relevant for their tasks.